-Mitch is a Masters student at the university of Waikato.
+Mitch is a Masters student at the University of Waikato.
 He has completed his PgDip in Science and a Bachelor of Health Science, both majoring in psychology from the University of Canterbury.
-Mitch has seven years of experience worked with children and adults with developmental disabilities in both community support and behaviour support roles.
+Mitch has seven years of experience working with children and adults with developmental disabilities in both community support and behaviour support roles.
 Mitch’s interests include complex behaviour, restraint reduction, and empowering individuals.

 I hold a BA and BSc (Hons) in Psychology from Victoria University of Wellington and am currently completing my Master’s thesis at the University of Waikato.
 My research focuses on using ABA interventions to support children with developmental delays or communication needs.
 I am particularly interested in meta-analysis using single-case design and exploring AR/VR tools to enhance intervention strategies.
 My goal is to contribute to a more comprehensive approach in ABA and utilize innovative methods to improve the quality of life for children with developmental disabilities.